oktadev/okta-blog/_source/_posts/2020-03-07-spring-cloud-stream.md

  4. `amqp`: [RabbitMQ](https://www.rabbitmq.com/) binders for Spring Cloud Stream
  5. `lombok`: [Project Lombok](https://projectlombok.org/), a set of helper annotation that generate boilerplate code

-## Configure the OIDC Settings

-You should now have an open shell and be in the project root directory.
-The next step is to use the [Okta Maven Plugin](https://github.com/oktadeveloper/okta-maven-plugin) to configure the OAuth 2.0 and OIDC settings.
-This plugin is great for tutorials like this because it will simplify signing up for an account, if you don't already have one, and will create an appropriately configured OIDC application straight from the command line.
+## Create Okta Plugin YAML File

 **If you already have an Okta developer account**, you may want to create a configuration file at `~/.okta/okta.yaml` with your account information, otherwise the Okta Maven Plugin may end up creating a new Okta Org for you.

-If you do not already have an account, you can skip this step and go on down to changing the `application.properties` file to a `yml` file.
+If you do not already have an account, you can skip this step and go on to the next section: **Configure the OIDC Settings**.

+`~/.okta/okta.yaml`
 ```yml
 okta:
   client: